William B. Bement & Son

 In 1869 Bement took out this full-page ad in the Union Pacific 64-page commemorative book marking the completion of the Transcontinental Railroad.
 The Union Pacific had completed the eastern half of the railroad.

 Bement sold almost as many different items as the Target there now!

 Hexamer map of Bement from the southeast in 1888

-Portion of City Atlas from 1875 showing the Bement factory in lower left at 20th and Callowhill Streets and the homes of William Bement and of his son Clarence Bement on the 1800 block of Spring Garden (upper right).
+Portion of City Atlas from 1875 showing the Bement factory in lower left at 20th and Callowhill Streets and the homes of William Bement (1814 Spring Garden Street) and of his son Clarence Bement (1804 Spring Garden Street) at upper right.
 Two other sons, William P. and Frank, eventually joined the business as well.
-William P. lived at 2027 Spring Garden Street (since replaced) and Frank at 710 North 20th Street (also replaced).
+William P. lived at 2027 Spring Garden Street and Frank at 710 North 20th Street.
+None of these homes exist today.

 Photo from 1874 showing overhead machines and shafting made by Bement for a manufacturers' exhibition sponsored by the Franklin Institute (then at 15 South 7th Street).

 Tidy display of Bement shafting in a factory in Wisconsin.

 Shafting was a huge business in the era before electric motors.
 Multiple machines would be connected by straps and pulleys to a rotating shaft powered by one stationary steam engine.
 A powerful enough engine could supply a whole factory building.

 Inside the Bement plant showing three stories of equipment.